Our Blog

 Braces straighten your teeth.
 Brackets, bands, and wires characterize traditional braces.
 Braces are attached to the teeth, so they are not easily removable.

-Spacers are small plastic rings fitted between your back teeth before your braces are placed by Dr. Mark Guevarra.
+Spacers are small plastic rings fitted between your back teeth before your braces are placed by our doctor.
 These spacers create space between your teeth to optimize the alignment your braces provide.

 Retainers hold teeth in their finished position after your braces come off.
 A Hawley retainer is the most common type of retainer; it features an acrylic plate that rests against the roof of your mouth and a wire crossing in front of your teeth.
 Essex retainers are quite popular, as they are durable and nearly invisible.